Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-{\it Introduction.} Since the isolation of two-dimensional (2D) graphene from its parent graphite in 2004~\cite{novoselov2004electric,novoselov2005two,zhang2005experimental}, a variety of atomically-thin materials have been exfoliated from bulk layered compounds with electronic states covering insulators to semiconductors to semimetals/metals.
-Prominent examples include hexagonal boron nitride~\cite{lin2010soluble}, 2D transition metal dichalcogenides (TMDs)~\cite{PhysRevLett.105.136805,wang2012electronics,chhowalla2013chemistry,huang2013metal,C4CS00182F,bilayer_spin,Chang2014}, phosphorene~\cite{li2014black,liu2015semiconducting}, and MXenes~\cite{naguib201425th}, among other materials~\cite{Review_NovoNeto}.
-These 2D materials offer exciting opportunities for exploring novel electronic, excitonic, correlated, and topological states under 2D charge confinement for spintronic, valleytronic, and optoelectronic applications and developing materials platforms for high-density devices with minimal physical dimensions.
+{\it Introduction.} Since the isolation of two-dimensional (2D) graphene from its parent graphite in 2004~\cite{novoselov2004electric,novoselov2005two,zhang2005experimental}, a variety of atomically thin materials have been exfoliated from bulk layered compounds with electronic states that encompass insulators to semiconductors to semimetals/metals.
+Prominent examples include hexagonal boron nitride~\cite{lin2010soluble}, 2D transition-metal dichalcogenides (TMDs)~\cite{PhysRevLett.105.136805,wang2012electronics,chhowalla2013chemistry,huang2013metal,C4CS00182F,bilayer_spin,Chang2014,CSuggest_1}, phosphorene~\cite{li2014black,liu2015semiconducting}, and MXenes~\cite{naguib201425th}, among other materials~\cite{Review_NovoNeto}.
+These 2D materials offer exciting opportunities for exploring novel electronic, excitonic, correlated, and topological states under 2D charge confinement for spintronics, valleytronics, and optoelectronics applications and developing materials platforms for high-density devices with minimal physical dimensions.
 Stacking, twisting, and straining of such 2D layers to form moire superlattices and heterostructures brings unprecedented possibilities for tailoring properties~\cite{novoselov2012two,heine2015transition,gong2014vertical,wang2017graphene,tblg,Review_NovoNeto,CDW_BS2,hetrocryst_Bansil}.
 A common approach for obtaining 2D materials is exfoliation from appropriate 3D layered materials using a top-to-bottom approach.
-Finding new 2D materials without parental analogs can provide a new paradigm for engineering states with diverse functionalities and offer new pathways for designing synthetic materials with desirable properties~\cite{novoselov2012two,heine2015transition,gong2014vertical,wang2017graphene,tblg,Review_NovoNeto,CDW_BS2,hetrocryst_Bansil,Review_NovoNeto}.
+Finding new 2D materials without parental analogs would provide a new paradigm for engineering states with diverse functionalities and offer new pathways for designing synthetic materials with desirable properties~\cite{novoselov2012two,heine2015transition,gong2014vertical,wang2017graphene,tblg,Review_NovoNeto,CDW_BS2,hetrocryst_Bansil,Review_NovoNeto}.